 The SEHS course has strong international dimensions such as international sporting competition and the international bodies that regulate them.
 Ethical issues that exist within sporting competitions are considered.
-The comprehensive curriculum provides excellent preparation for university courses including those specifically related to Physiotherapy, Occupational Therapy, Sports Science or Physical Education curriculum provides excellent preparation for university courses including those specifically related to Sport, Sports Science or Physical Education.
+The comprehensive curriculum provides excellent preparation for university courses including those specifically related to Physiotherapy, Occupational Therapy, Sports Science or Physical Education curriculum provides excellent preparation for university related to Sport, Sports Science or Physical Education.